Group Chat Collaboration: Microsoft Teams or Slack?

 Both Microsoft Teams and Slack are worthy contenders for any small business looking for a new team messaging app.
 Which solution you should go for depends on your business.
 If your business relies on Office 365 to conduct daily operations, then your best bet is to go with Teams as it already supports the software and there’s no additional cost to implement it.

 If your business is more flexible, then perhaps Slack’s features that have had more years of development could sway you.
-Also, as it’s a product on its own, it means you don’t have to be signed up to any software bundle to join.
+Also, as it’s a product on its own, it means you don’t have to be signed up for any software bundle to join.
 Whichever software you decide to go for, make sure you have an implementation strategy in place so your business can smoothly adapt to the solution.

 Team Chat Apps Are Only One Part of the Grand Plan